chang2000/chang2000.github.io/README.md

 4. Use `npm run build` to build the whole project.
 4. To host this website, setup the root directory to `.` is alright, where the `index.html` resides.

-You may also download a release of this project in the release section.
+You may also download a release of this project here: [https://github.com/chang2000/chang2000.github.io/releases](https://github.com/chang2000/chang2000.github.io/releases)